Quick Lamb Ragu

 To freeze: Place the sauce in an airtight container and store in the freezer for 2-3 months.
 Let the sauce fully cook and cool before placing it in the container.

-lamb pasta.
+braised lamb ragu over pasta.

 lamb ragu recipe.